joda01/imagec-doc/docs/starting/first_steps.md

 Channel editor
 :::

-For a fast start select add an {guilabel}`EV channel` by selecting the {guilabel}`EV channel` entry from the template dropdown and click {guilabel}`Add Image Channel`.
-Channel templates are useful if same settings for a channel are used more often.
-Template files are JSON files and stored in the {file}`./templates` directory beside the ImageC binary.
+Defined template settings are stored as JSON template files and stored in the {file}`./templates` directory beside the ImageC binary.

 At the right hand side a live preview is displayed.
-It shows the resulting image after all applied preprocessing steps and filters.
+It shows the resulting object detection after all applied preprocessing steps and filters.
-Changing a parameter will directly affect the preview.
+Changing a parameter will directly change the preview, enabling a fast and easy adjustment and fine-tuning of the settings.
+A live object count is displayed at the bottom of the image.
 Based on image size and the complexity of the selected preprocessing algorithms it could take a couple of seconds for refreshing the preview.
+The preview can additionally be zoomed in and out and a second window with the original image and the processed image side by side further enables smooth detection setting.

 :::{hint}
 See the section [Channels](channels) for detailed information about the channel settings parameter.